 Most people with spinal stenosis can be treated with non-surgical methods to relieve nerve pain in the legs or arms.
 However, these non-surgical treatments are not going to correct the narrowing of the spine.
 If conservative treatments are not improving your symptoms, then our orthopedic spine surgeon may suggest back surgery.

-To learn more about treatment options for spinal stenosis, please schedule an examination with our spine doctor at our Southlake office at 817-310-8783.
+To learn more about treatment options for spinal stenosis in Dallas, please schedule an examination with our spine doctor at our Southlake office at 817-310-8783.
 Contact us online via our easy contact form.
+Dr. Kevin James specializes in spine care and uses the most advanced surgical techniques and equipment to provide our patients with the surgical care they need.